 - Provide resources to tackle challenges.
 Connect employees with the tools they’ll need, or introduce them to peers in other departments who can support their work, for instance.

-- Guide employees in recognizing and challenging negative self-talk.
-It’s typical to experience imposter syndrome when tackling a new challenge.
-Trust your ability to figure new things out—that’s probably why you were chosen for the assignment in the first place, as Jahna Berry writes in Harvard Business Review.
+- Jahna Berry of The Harvard Business Review emphasizes that leaders should guide employees in recognizing and challenging negative self-talk.
+It’s typical to experience imposter syndrome when tackling a new challenge, but employees need to trust their own ability to figure new things out—that’s probably why you were chosen for the assignment in the first place.

 - Recognize and reward effort, not just outcomes.
 If a project doesn’t go as hoped, acknowledge the work employees put in and discuss what they could do differently next time.